Gigantica on Instagram Gigantica on Facebook

 Description

-This is a short range, intimate swim where the longest cast is only 60yds. in the Spring and Summer, there are fish frequently moving in and out of the swim.
+This is a short range, intimate swim where you need to be quiet.
+In the Spring and Summer, there are fish frequently moving in and out of the swim.
 We removed the snags from the far side of the swim in December 2018 where a lot of fish used to hide.
 This has resulted in the fish feeding more in the swim, as opposed to hiding up.
 Don't be afraid to spend time with the lines out of the water; it lets the fish move into the bay with confidence.
+Sometimes 2 rods can be better than 3 in this corner swim.
+There is a path behind Co's Point swim which allows you to bait up the weed bed.

 Notable Captures